PAPERS, PRE-PRINTS, REVIEWS

 PNAS 2005, May;102(21):7583-8 PDF Abstract on Medline Supp.
 Info./Movie Hayashi Lab

-Quantum dots are inorganic nanoparticles that are so bright that they make it routine to image single proteins
+Quantum dots are inorganic nanoparticles that are so bright that they make it routine to image single proteins moving

-neuron surface and then track the receptors with quantum dots.
+surface and then track the receptors with quantum dots.

 Site-Specific Labeling of Cell Surface Proteins with Biophysical Probes using Biotin Ligase.